 It can be difficult and burdensome for a person to fight the necessary legal battle to regain possession of their property, even if that person is innocent.
 Moreover, law enforcement agencies may profit from seized assets, allowing them to raise revenue at the expense of innocent citizens.

-Comedian John Oliver recently discussed civil asset forfeiture on his program Last Week Tonight with John Oliver, highlighting some of the consequences of the current law in various cases.
+Comedian John Oliver discussed civil asset forfeiture on his program Last Week Tonight with John Oliver, highlighting some of the consequences of the current law in various cases.
+(Aired October 5, 2014)

 Part 1: Stop and seize: Aggressive police take hundreds of millions of dollars from motorists not charged with crimes — After Sept.
 11, 2001, a cottage industry of private police trainers emerged to teach aggressive techniques of highway interdiction to thousands of local and state police.